 Sandia Park

 Just up the road from Cedar Crest lies Sandia Park and the Sandia Mountains, filled with year-round outdoor activities and scenic driving.
 This is a wonderful spot to experience the ecological system of the area.
-In 1961 The National Parks Service designated Sandia Cave a National Historic Land marked for its significance as a paleo-american site, since excavations there have yielded information on three distinct prehistoric groups.
+In 1961 The National Parks Service designated Sandia Cave a National Historic Landmark.
+Its significance as a paleo-american site, since excavations there have yielded information on three distinct prehistoric groups.
 Located in Cibola National Forest, the site represents one of the earliest known occupations of the Americas.

 Tinkertown Museum, which began as a hobby and passion of the late artist Ross J. Ward, is located on the Crest Road.
 It offers amazing animated miniature of Old West Town and circus relics, among thousands of hand-carved figures.
-The surrounding community hosts shops, eateries and other local services.
+The surrounding community hosts shops and eateries, many with outdoor seating and other local services.

 Golden

-The settlement we now call Golden was built in 1879.
-The Post Office, which is where the name Golden came from, was opened in 1880.
-There are traces of two pueblos in the area as early as 1300.
+The settlement we now call Golden was established in 1879.
+The Post Office, which was the first to name the community Golden was opened in 1880.
+There are known remnants of two pueblos in the area dating to the 1300's.

 A gold boom drew individual prospectors and small operators and lasted until the 1880s.
 Due to limited gold finds; however, the rush did not last, but ranching has continued in the area.
 The San Francisco Catholic Church is one of the most photographed buildings along the Trail.
 It is an attractive adobe building that dates back to 1830 and was restored by historian and author Fray Angelico Chavez, during his tenure as padre of the San Jose in Cerrillos in the 1960s.
 The church has mass on Saturdays at 4:00 pm.
 The ruins of the town’s stone schoolhouse lie to the west of the church.